 Mack 4 in 1967 was acquired by Railways to Yesterday a trolley museum located in Rockhill Furnace PA.
 The boxcab in November and December 1969 preformed the last switching duties at the historic dual 3 foot narrow and standard gauge rail yards in Mount Union PA at the East Broad Top Railroad & Coal Co.
 Mack 4 during March of 1970 was moved to an eastern PA short line the NH&I where it was briefly used until its departure in January 1971.
 Mack 4 was then stored in Penndel PA from 1971 until 1986, when the boxcab was transported by truck to Kempton PA where it rested on the ground for 22 years.

 Mack 3 around 1978 was acquired by a fledging tourist line located in Kempton PA.
 The boxcab was renumbered as 35, because the new owners thought the weight of the locomotive was 35 ton.
 This boxcab was briefly operated here for a few years until one of the engines blew up due to low oil level.
 The boxcab was operated on occasion with only one engine until an electrical fire occurred.
 The group then attempted to make repairs to the boxcab, but aborted the project.
-Unfortunately, the Kempton PA tourist rail line stripped both of the two rare boxcab’s of many valuable components and parts, that were required to be keep the in locomotives in operation.
+Unfortunately, the Kempton PA tourist rail line stripped both of the two rare boxcab’s of many valuable components, that were required to be keep the locomotives in operation.

 During early 2008 when scrap reached an extremely high price, the Kempton PA tourist line considered to have both rare boxcab’s see the flames of the scrapers torch to generate necessary revenue that it required.
 However, during March of 2008, JC McHugh purchased both boxcab’s to ensure that at least one of the rare Mack boxcab’s was saved from this fate.
 During late May of 2008, both boxcab’s were removed from Kempton PA by tractor trailer and transported to the McHugh Company so they could be salvaged to make one Mack locomotive.